splunk/public-o11y-docs/admin/user-management/roles/roles-and-capabilities-about.rst

     <h2>Pre-defined roles</h2>
   </embed>

-Splunk Observability Cloud comes with the following roles predefined:
+Splunk Observability Cloud comes with the following roles predefined.
+For details about each role and the associated capabilities, see :ref:`roles-table-phase`.

 .. list-table::
   :header-rows: 1